stackbit-projects/magical-iron-e6244/content/pages/index.md

           Join our discord and become a TipsyTiger VIP member (500 slots only).
           VIP members mint at a discounted price, gain early access to sales, and many more.
-When we achieve 10,000 members in our Discord server, we will drop our TipsyTiger Hard Seltzer website that features our hard seltzer line, sneak peeks of our brewery and $10,000 worth of giveaways for our discord members.
+When we achieve 10,000 members in our Discord server, we will do AMAs with community members and drop more details about our TipsyTiger Hard Seltzer.
+We will also have up to $10,000 worth of giveaways for our discord members.
         actions: []
         image_alt: lorem-ipsum